cs4241-c25/a4-nnewt1/README.md

 Hosting Link (Vercel?):

 Alexander Beck's passport-github-demo helped me a lot with this assignment, so I wanted to give credit where credit was due.
+The majority of `index.js` and `login.html` is from his repository.

 Include a very brief summary of your project here and what you changed / added to assignment #3.